 Full Length related records Sales

-It sounds fairly logical to add together weighted sales of one era – studio album, physical single, downloads, streams – to get the full picture of an album popularity.
+It sounds fairly logical to add together weighted sales of one era – studio album, physical single, downloads and streams – to get the full picture of an album’s popularity.
 For older releases though, they also generate sales of various live, music videos and compilation albums.

 All those packaging-only records do not create value, they exploit the one originated from the parent studio album of each of its tracks instead.
 Inevitably, when such compilations are issued this downgrades catalog sales of the original LP.
-Thus, to perfectly gauge how worth this latter is, we need to re-assign sales proportionally to its contribution of all compilations which feature its songs.
-The following table explains it all.
+Thus, to perfectly gauge how worthy this latter is, we need to re-assign sales proportionally to its contribution of all compilations which feature its songs.
+The following table explains this..

 Remaining Long Format Part 1 – Compilations & More